open-contracting/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-If `cbc:CalculationExpressionCode[@listName="usage"]` is not set to "used", discard.
-Otherwise, these values are mapped to the same `SelectionCriterion` objects as created for BT-40-Lot, BT-747-Lot, BT-749-Lot, BT-752-Lot-ThresholdNumber, BT-752-Lot-WeightNumber, BT-7531-Lot and BT-7532-Lot.
+These values are mapped to the same `SelectionCriterion` objects as created for BT-40-Lot, BT-752-Lot-ThresholdNumber, BT-752-Lot-WeightNumber, BT-7531-Lot, BT-7532-Lot and BT-809-Lot.

 - [Get the lot for the ProcurementProjectLot](operations.md#get-the-lot-for-a-procurementprojectlot).
 - For each `efac:SelectionCriteria`, add or update a corresponding `SelectionCriterion` object in the lot's `.selectionCriteria.criteria`.
 - Map to the criterion's `.description`.
-Concatenate it with <a href="#BT-749-Lot">BT-749-Lot Selection Criteria Name</a>.

 ```xml
 <cac:ProcurementProjectLot>